 After finishing the floors, we concentrated on painting the walls.
 We protected the floors, of course.

 We painted the walls a lemony green.
+(It was a paint color we custom mixed.
+Email me if you want it.)
 It brightened the space considerably, and we knew the white cabinets would as well.

 Of course, we didn’t paint in the areas where cabinets or backsplash would be installed.